 During the Center for Japanese Studies orientation, students will learn how to open a Japanese bank account (please see more information in the Bank Account section below).
 As soon as your bank account is active, you should e-mail the contact information for the bank and your bank account number to Professor Akiko Meguro.
 When we receive this information, your first semester living allowance can be transferred directly into your Japanese bank account.
 Attend to this upon your arrival so that the allowance money can be transferred right away.

-In the fall semester, students will receive a monthly stipend of \$80,000 per month for total of 4 months.
+In the fall semester, students will receive a minimum of 266,000 yen for the fall semester (a total of 4 months).
 Your stipend is expected to cover the following: